maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_z_axis_7](./images/build/frame/attach_endstoppers_z_axis_7.jpg)

-A microswitch was pressed against the carriage and positioned and aligned to be triggered by the current state of the Z-axis end-stop trigger.
+A microswitch (**E21**) was pressed against the carriage and positioned and aligned to be triggered by the maximum state of the Z-axis end-stop trigger.

 ![attach_endstoppers_z_axis_8](./images/build/frame/attach_endstoppers_z_axis_8.jpg)

 ![attach_endstoppers_z_axis_9](./images/build/frame/attach_endstoppers_z_axis_9.jpg)

-A 2.5 mm drill was used to drill the first hole into the carriage and the microswitch was attached to the carriage using 1 10 mm M3 screw.
-After the microswitch was locked into position, the second hole was drilled and the second 10 mm M3 screw was attached.
+A 2.5 mm drill was used to drill the first hole into the carriage and the microswitch was attached to the carriage using 1x 12 mm M3 screw (**S02**).
+After the microswitch was locked into position, the second hole was drilled and the second 12 mm M3 screw (**S02**) was attached.

 ![attach_endstoppers_z_axis_10](./images/build/frame/attach_endstoppers_z_axis_10.jpg)